ajcrites/team-stanton/_posts/2015-03-23-beyond-git-flow.markdown

 ## Release branches

 Upon sprint completion, the tech lead will create a **release** branch from `develop`.
 We like to follow [semantic versioning](http://semver.org/) and limit our release branches to specifying the minor version (e.g. `release/1.0`).

+We should create release branches after every sprint to follow the agile philosophy that the result of sprint work is a stable, shippable application.
+We may not always ship every release, but our process should be geared to allow frequently releases.
+Jenkins needs to build from a branch, so we cannot rely on tags for building releases.

 ### UAT builds